-(a) If the program you like is able to use IMAP SSL, the setup is simple.
-If you don't have a favorite e-mail program, we recommend using Thunderbird, the replacement for Mozilla Mail & Newsgroup, and we have detailed instructions on how to setup your mail in that program.
-Popular mail programs that support secure communication are Outlook Express and Netscape Communicator.
+(a) If the program you like is able to use IMAP SSL/TLS, the setup is simple.
+If you don't have a favorite e-mail program, we recommend using Mozilla Thunderbird, the replacement for Mozilla Mail & Newsgroup, and we have detailed instructions on how to setup your mail in that program.
+Popular mail programs that support secure communication use to be Outlook Express and Netscape Communicator.
 For these programs, setup your account in the following way:

 Incoming Mail server type: IMAP

 Password: your password

 After this, you just need to tell the program that the IMAP you are using is SSL: